elthariel/scaleway-chef-server/README.md

 Install
 -------

-    # build and write the image to /dev/nbd1
+Build and write the image to /dev/nbd1

     $ make install

 Full list of commands available at: https://github.com/online-labs/image-tools/tree/master#commands